The more I experience modern art with my family, the more I like it. How about you?

 Kids get in Free

-Kids under the age of 17 get in free to the Museum of Modern Art.
+Kids aged 16 and under get in free to the Museum of Modern Art.
 Enough said.

 The Museum of Modern Art is located in Midtown Manhattan and we were pleasantly surprised to see how close it is to other popular attractions like Rockefeller Center, Times Square, Broadway and the shops on 5th Avenue.
 We walked there after our trip to the Top of the Rock.